 PIDG operates in the poorest and most fragile countries, where 2 billion people live on less than $3.20 per day, and 753m people live on less than $1.90 per day.
-In these countries, 2.6 billion people do not have access to constant electricity, 2.4 billion people lack access to basic sanitation and almost 800 million people lack access to clean water.
+In these countries, 1.1 billion people lack access to electricity, 2.4 billion people lack access to basic sanitation and almost 800 million people lack access to clean water.
 In some of the African countries where PIDG operates, infrastructure constraints are estimated to cut productivity by around 40%, severely affecting competitiveness and limiting opportunities for people to have jobs to lift them out of poverty.

 It is in all of our interests to leave no one behind and to ensure a fair opportunity for all, now and for the future.
 Our projects are chosen to maximise development impact.
 In selecting our projects, we consider a range of indicators, including those reflecting different aspects of inclusion, such as infrastructure service access; employment creation; export-earning potential; climate change, gender and disability.
 Whilst not all of these factors will be present in each and every project, on a portfolio basis they should be represented in depth.

 What PIDG does matters.
 PIDG changes lives.

 Investment in, implementation of, and provision of financing or support to infrastructure is critical to achievement of the SDGs.
 Our strategy contributes to this in several ways.Meeting the SDGs

 PIDG in action: 243 million people worldwide with improved access to infrastructure since 2002

 PIDG established to address a series of market failures

 PIDG funding base

 mobilised from Private Sector Investors and DFIs since 2002